KingMario/folder4index/README.md

-# Folder For Index VSCode Extension
+# [DEPRECATED] Folder For Index VSCode Extension

+**This extension is deprecated and no longer maintained.
+Please use [Index File Manager](https://marketplace.visualstudio.com/items?itemName=MarioStudio.index-file-manager) instead.**

 This extension is a handy tool for managing JavaScript, TypeScript, JSX, and TSX files in Visual Studio Code.